 The game can also fall into The Computer Is a Cheating Bastard territory on Hard mode, where the AI will automatically block the second you touch any attack buttons.
 It still can't kill you, and still kills itself repeatedly, though.

-Some characters, like Mr. Game and Watch and Yoshi were particularly dumb, as they'd invariably approach you by performing a dashing attack or grab that would whiff if you just stood still, leaving themselves wide open for an attack.
-Therefore, it was possible to beat them without even moving.
+Some characters, like Mr. Game and Watch and Yosh, are particularly dumb, as they'll invariably approach you by performing a dashing attack or grab that will whiff if you just stand still, leaving themselves wide open for an attack.
+Therefore, it's possible to beat them without even moving.

-Also, characters with an ascending Up B attack, like Captain Falcon and Mario, would almost always use that move if you jumped directly above them from a distance.
-This would either leave them wide open for a retaliatory attack, or if they were standing at the edge of the level, potentially send them flying to their doom.
+Also, characters with an ascending Up B attack, like Captain Falcon and Mario, will almost always use that move if you jump directly above them from a distance.
+This will either leave them wide open for a retaliatory attack, or if they're standing at the edge of the level, potentially send them flying to their doom.

-In Brawl, the AI can navigate custom stages fairly well...unless it has spikes.
+The AI can navigate custom stages fairly well...unless it has spikes.
 CPUs don't quite seem to get the idea that spikes are bad, and it's not uncommon to see a CPU work his damage up hundreds higher than normal just bouncing on spikes.
 They only get the hint when they're about one inch away from them and unable to do anything about it.

 Trampolines also.
 If you're on one side of a wall and the CPU is on the other, it will spend tons of time trying to jump over the wall, even if it's too high, despite there being a spring behind it which it could use to jump over the wall.